tiprankstipranks

 What is News Corporation Class B’s EPS estimate?

-News Corporation Class B’s EPS estimate for its next earnings report is not yet available.
+News Corporation Class B’s EPS estimate is 0.19.

 How many shares outstanding does News Corporation Class B have?